Around the world RV-9A on display at AirVenture 2019.

-During my stay in Hawaii, the eastern Pacific was impacted by 4 tropical depressions heading directly for the island chain.
+The eastern Pacific was impacted by 4 tropical depressions heading directly for the Hawaiian islands.
 The winds aloft forecast models for the Hawaii/California passage did not look favorable for the next three weeks.

 "May" was parked at the vulnerable Hilo International Airport as Hurricane Hector approached the eastern shore of the Big Island of Hawaii.
-Everyone was scrambling to protect their property and many tourists cut short their vacation and flew back to the mainland.
+Everyone was scrambling to protect their property and many tourists cut short their vacation and flew back home.

 I was really worried that my plane would be clobbered by hurricanes Hector and Lane approaching Hilo.
 No hangers were available on the Big Island, so I decided to relocate "May" to another island.
 Ed Neffinger put the word out about my dire situation on the Vans Airforce community web site.
 After chasing a few leads, I was able to secure a hanger at Kahului Airport (PHOG) for three weeks at no charge.
 The following Kahului pilots helped me find a hanger: Scott (local pilot), Eric, (owner of Maui Plane Rides), and Brad (an around-the-world enthusiast who offered me his hanger while his plane was being serviced in Oahu).
 Eric even let me crash on his sofa before my flights to/from California.
 I was grateful for all of the help I received in Hawaii from these wonderful pilots.

 Now that my plane was safe in a hanger, I decided to fly home commercially, rest (by this time in my trip, I was both mentally and physically exhausted) , and prepare for the final leg of the trip.